You can contact our dedicated Mortgage Arrears Information Helpline on 0761 07 4050 (Monday to Friday, 9:30am to 5pm)

 Maximum rent levels for each county

-These are the maximum rent levels from 1 January 2012 (lower rates can be set for areas within each county).
-The basis for these limits can be found in the Rent Limit Report 2012.
+These are the maximum rent levels from 17 June 2013 (lower rates can be set for areas within each county).

 |County||Single person in shared accomodation||Couple in shared accommodation||Single person||Couple with no children||Couple with 1 child or one-parent with 1 child||Couple with 2 children or one-parent with 2 children||Couple with 3 children or one-parent with 3 children|

 |Wicklow (Bray Area)||€275||€300||€520||€680||€850||€925||€1,000|

 SI 221/07 sets down that the maximum amounts of Rent Supplement payable for tenants in voluntary housing developments (funded through the Capital Assistance Scheme) are €55 for a single person and €60 for a couple.
 The minimum contribution set out above also applies (€30 for a single person and €35 for a couple).